chenxingqiang/jax-ml/doc/developers/contributing.rst

   :ref:`Spectral Clustering Graphs <spectral_clustering_graph>`.

-* For "References" in docstrings, see the Silhouette Coefficient (:func:`sklearn.metrics.silhouette_score`).
+* For "References" in docstrings, see the Silhouette Coefficient (:func:`xlearn.metrics.silhouette_score`).

-* To cross-reference to other pages in the scikit-learn documentation use the reStructuredText cross-referencing syntax:
+* To cross-reference to other pages in the jax-learn documentation use the reStructuredText cross-referencing syntax:

   * Section - to link to an arbitrary section in the documentation, use